elastacloud/cloud-operating-model/README.md

   - *Lockin metric* - Evaluation of the effort required to simulate the functionality versus the availability of equivalent platform services gives a portability metric
 - *OSS* - Prefer services that offer their internals as Open Source software licenses

+## Characteristics of an Agile Cloud solution

+1. Cloud solutions are controlled through communication with a Fabric, that giant builder of systems that resides inside the datacentre.
+1. Communication with the Fabric is through secured API interaction
+1. The Fabric communication is software mediated through portals and that could be software that you control
+    1. You may define this software as scripts or compiled applications
+    1. In pure terms, the software generates the API traffic that is equivalent to that you may generate in a portal
+1. On receipt of a request, the Fabric will immediately provision software, allowing for real time infrastructure provision

+It is no longer a fact that we are limited by our ability to provision resources in a timely manner.
+This allows us to be free from concerns of environment availability.
+Furthermore, capacity contention disappears in a cloud context, allowing plurality of effort and concurrency of environment.
+We can build identical estates for dev/test scenarios.
+We can stand up UAT environments for limited duration and be confident that they are equivalent to production.
+We can react to unexpected business events and provide additional resource to meet the requirements.

+The agility builds to a key benefit of the cloud; focus.
+Where optimally applied, a business can focus on their business need without having to support this with an extensive IT operation.

+There are many places where a Cloud platform can provide additional services on top of raw capacity; for instance in web, database or storage hosting.
+These services don’t require you to run Virtual Machines are typically called Platform as a Service offerings; and they are regarded by Elastacloud as the pinnacle of cloud deployments.
+This is not to say that Infrastructure as a Service (such as Virtual Machines) is fundamentally wrong; instead that it is wrong to incorrectly use IaaS where PaaS would suffice.

+In some solutions, IaaS is the only option.
+Where this is the case, exposing PaaS like services to business users by using IaaS is the best service an IT team can provide.

+## Characteristics of a Scalable Cloud solution

+1. From the point of view of the Fabric consumer, the Cloud is of infinite scale; it has infinite capacity in storage and compute
+1. Provisioning resources within the Cloud allows for geographic distribution of workload with no privilege; North Europe and East Japan are equivalent technologically
+    1. It should be noted that economically there may be variance due to vendor issues such as land price differences between Dublin and Tokyo
+1. Once provisioned Cloud Services are mutable in their scale;
+    1.	they may grow or shrink as differing demands are placed on them
+    1. Such abilities include the notion of auto-scale and elasticity

+There are two primary mechanisms for scale within a cloud scenario.
+These are termed scale up – the provision of additional resource capacity within a single node (more CPU, more RAM, more disk) and scale out – the provision of additional nodes with identical capacity into an existing set of nodes (more machines).
+Scale Up has a finite limit and whilst the limit may be high, it is a hard limit – there are not always bigger machines.
+Scale Out offers the consumer the notion of infinite scale – there are always more nodes to add in.

+There are examples where scale out is problematic, particularly with legacy codebases or vendor systems not designed or licensed to scale in this way.
+Furthermore, some systems (such as large scale analytics systems) require a relatively high starting point on the scale-up proposition and scale out might then prove economically challenging.

 ### Infrastructure

 ### Platform